ZeroGradAI/store-inisghts-ai/docs/cursor/current-state.md

 - ⏳ Enhanced error recovery for intermittent API failures
 - ⏳ Addition of more sample images for demonstration purposes
 - ⏳ Developing more sophisticated fallback extraction methods for when JSON parsing fails
+- ⏳ Adding authentication for the deployed application
+- ⏳ Implementing image caching to reduce API costs

 ## Known Issues

-- The DeepInfra API key is currently hardcoded in the inference_llama.py file
 - Error handling for network connectivity issues could be improved
 - UI sometimes flickers briefly during model switching
 - The two-step approach increases the number of API calls, which impacts cost and performance
+- Vercel deployment requires special configuration due to Streamlit's requirements